okaditya84/Smart-Product-Recommender/README.md

 - product_recommendation.py: Core recommendation logic and data processing.
 - requirements.txt: List of dependencies required to run the project.
 - productRecommendation_purchaseHistory.ipynb: Jupyter Notebook for interactive analysis and testing.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.